 Well, here we are!
-Scott said something not too different (expletives deleted perhaps) when he arrived and stumbled upon Amundsen's tent.
+Scott said something not too different that began with "Great God..." (perhaps with expletives) when he arrived and stumbled upon Amundsen's tent.
 This is an early season look at the station while walking back from GCA...Less than 24 hours after we arrived to open the station we had not one but TWO fires in the construction camp, including the second largest fire in the history of the US Antarctic program to the present day...not exactly a morale builder for this newly arrived (and as yet unacclimated to the altitude) station manager and the rest of the crew.

 When I took the above 3 photos I of course had no idea that the technology would someday exist to turn them into a panorama.
 I've had help stitching this together more than once, more recently by Seth White, but this 2017 effort is mine...sorry that the colors don't match.
 Anyway, this shows the construction camp as we saw it shortly after the fire.
 On the left are two shop Jamesways and the garage (on the far left of aerial view above); here we were cleaning the junk (!) out of the Jamesways to make way for berthing.
 The garage would get turned into the emergency power plant.
 To the right of the garage is the new galley/head Jamesway which the construction crew was working on.
 Further to the right down the power line (note that this place was wired with overhead electrical service!!) is the main part of the construction camp where the berthing Jamesways and the burned-out head/galley complex were.
 The original summer camp power plant was located there also--the generators were unaffected by the fire and the on-line engine kept running, In the center background of the right hand photo is the emergency cache of drummed DFA which we later dug up and moved ...along with the emergency DFA bladder.
 For a different perspective have a look at the aerial shots.